-The word hackathon is a portmanteau of the words hack, which means clever programmer and marathon, an event marked by endurance.
+The word hackathon is a portmanteau of the words hack, which means clever programmer, and marathon, an event marked by endurance.

-Today, engineering departments, especially those at Web-based companies, adopt the practice as a way of introducing intrapreneurship into the enterprise.
+Today, engineering departments, especially those at web-based companies, adopt the practice as a way of introducing intrapreneurship into the enterprise.
 Hackathons are sometimes undertaken to achieve a specific goal, but often they are a chance for businesses to pursue employee-driven, out-of-the-box ideas in a low-risk environment.
 Employees are given the freedom and support to collaborate with colleagues in other departments within a given timeframe and without the pressure of having to produce a viable product.

 Hackathons vary in objectives and themes.
 Hackathons organized as a platform for creating applications such as mobile apps, operating system variations, web and video game upgrading are branded as niche hackathons.
 Altruistic hackathons are those where participants work to find solutions for problems such as public transport systems, education and disaster response.

 Corporate hackathons organized by companies like Amazon, Google, and Microsoft are developed to encourage employees to participate in new product development.
 Language or programming hackathons are dedicated to creating specific programming language or framework applications such as C++ or .NET.

 Some hackathons are only open to a specific demographic group such as students or women, while others are offered to developers with specific proficiency levels and experience.

 The first step when organizing a hackathon is to determine the goals of the hackathon.
 Having a clear set of rules for the hackathon is another crucial step.
 The participants should be aware of the mission, the time allotted and the sources they can refer to when creating their products.